The Law and Development Movement (1960–2025): Activities, Assumptions and a Personal Assessment

-As you can see this will be an unusual and very interesting talk about part of the oldest of the cradles of civilization, so please plan to attend.
-Bernd’s talk is on Tuesday, April 29 at 5:30 pm in PAIS room 2540.
-Following the talk we will have our social and dinner at Los Cuates (4901 Lomas Blvd.
-NE).
+Ted’s presentation is on Tuesday, November 11 at 5:30 pm in Physics, Astronomy and Interdisciplinary Science (PAIS) Building room 2540.
+Following Ted’s talk we will have our social and dinner at Mario's Pizzeria & Ristorante (San Pedro & Uptown).
 The social hour and dinner will be a no-host event, so no need to prepay.

 Upcoming Events